-We plan to conduct clinical trials for our product candidates outside the United States, and the FDA, EMA, NMPA and applicable foreign regulatory authorities may not accept data from such trials.
+We plan to conduct clinical trials for our product candidates outside the United States (or the respective jurisdictions of other regulatory authorities), and the FDA, (or EMA, NMPA and applicable foreign regulatory authorities) may not accept data from such trials.

 We plan to conduct one or more of our clinical trials outside the United States, including Europe, China and other foreign countries.
-The acceptance of study data from clinical trials conducted outside the United States or another jurisdiction by the FDA, EMA, NMPA or applicable foreign regulatory authority may be subject to certain conditions.
+The acceptance of study data from global clinical trials by the FDA, EMA, NMPA or applicable foreign regulatory authority may be subject to certain conditions.
 In cases where data from foreign clinical trials are intended to serve as the basis for marketing approval in the United States, the FDA will generally not approve the application on the basis of foreign data alone unless (1) the data are applicable to the U.S. population and U.S. medical practice and (2) the trials were performed by clinical investigators of recognized competence and pursuant to cGCP regulations.
 Additionally, the FDA's clinical trial requirements, including sufficient size of patient populations and statistical powering, must be met.
 Many foreign regulatory bodies have similar approval requirements.
 In addition, such foreign trials would be subject to the applicable local laws of the foreign jurisdictions where the trials are conducted.
-There can be no assurance that the FDA, EMA, NMPA or any applicable foreign regulatory authority will accept data from trials conducted outside of the United States or the applicable jurisdiction, including any trials that we may conduct in China.
+There can be no assurance that the FDA, EMA, NMPA or any applicable foreign regulatory authority will accept data from trials conducted outside of their respective jurisdictions.
 If the FDA, EMA, NMPA or any applicable foreign regulatory authority does not accept such data, it would result in the need for additional trials, which would be costly and time-consuming, would delay aspects of our business plan and which may result in our product candidates not receiving approval or clearance for commercialization in the applicable jurisdiction.